Terms of intense fighting against abuse Plagiarism

 Principles of Transparency

-- Peer review process: The Journal of Civil Engineering and Management Sciences (JCEMA) is a double-blind peer-reviewed electronic and print magazine that covers all elements of civil engineering science.
+- Peer review process: The Journal of Civil Engineering and Materials Application (JCEMA) is a double-blind peer-reviewed electronic and print magazine that covers all elements of civil engineering science.
 On the journal's Web site (https://www.jcema.com/journal/process ), this method, as well as any regulations linked to the journal's peer review methods, is fully defined.

 - Governing Body: The editorial board of JCEMA is quite strong, having members who are acknowledged specialists in the topic areas covered by the journal.
 On the journal's Web site (Journal of Civil Engineering and Materials Application - Editorial Board (jcema.com)), the full names and affiliations of the journal's editors are listed.